megabitid/LostnFound_Backend/resources/docs/groups/v1-user-admin.md

 Will returns admin list including super admin.

 ### orderBy query supported fields:
-* All field of barang detail
+* All field of its detail

 > Example request: